oshaughnessy/maysl.soccer/_pages/rules.md

 ## Team Size

-If teams are short players they can agree to play short with an even number of players on the field.
-Teams may also borrow from other teams to get to the minimum but may not borrow additional players for subs.
+If teams are short players, they can agree to play short with an even number of players on the field.
+Teams may also borrow from other teams to get to the minimum, but they may not borrow additional players for subs.